griptape-ai/griptape-cli/README.md

 > [!IMPORTANT]
 > Structures registered with the Skatepark are not persisted across restarts.
 You will need to re-register the Structure each time you restart Skatepark.
-5. Confirm that the Structure is registered.
+6. Confirm that the Structure is registered.
     ```bash
     gt skatepark list
     ```
     You should see a list of registered Structures and the directories they point to, confirming that your Structure was properly registered
-6. You can load environment variables into your Structure by creating an `.env` file in the directory of the Structure you registered.
+7. You can load environment variables into your Structure by creating an `.env` file in the directory of the Structure you registered.
-    1. Create a file named `.env` in the `structure/` directory.
+    1. Create a file named `.env` in the same directory that your Structure code is in.
     2. Open the `.env` file in a text editor.
+    3. Copy the contents of `.env.structure.example` into the `.env` file.
+This specifies all of the values necessary and explains how they are used.
     3. The template expects an `OPENAI_API_KEY` environment variable by default to function.
 Add OPENAI_API_KEY=_your OpenAI API Key here_ to the `.env` file and save it.
     4. As you expand on the template, you may add any other environment variables your Structure depends on to this file.
-7. Rebuild the structure to load in the new environment variable.
+8. Rebuild the structure to load in the new environment variable.
     Note that this is only required for changes to `.env` or `requirements.txt`.
 Code changes do not require a rebuild.
     ```bash
     gt skatepark build
     ```
+9. Now that your Structure is registered and built, we want to be able to call it from within another program.
+The managed structure template offers an example client that can invoke your Structure.
+You have to configure the client with details on where to find the Structure in order for it to be called.
+    1. Create a file named `.env` in the `example-client` directory.
+    2. Open the `.env` file in a text editor
+    3. Copy the contents of `.env.client.example` (located within the `example-client/` directory) into the `.env` file.
+This specifies all of the values necessary and explains how they are used.
+    4. The client needs to know where the Structure is hosted, as specified in the `GT_CLOUD_BASE_URL` environment variable.
+When testing against the Skatepark emulator, we will use the default value address that Skatepark is running on.
+Set `GT_CLOUD_BASE_URL=http://127.0.0.1:5000`.
+    5. The client needs to know which Structure it is attempting to invoke, as specified in the `GT_STRUCTURE_ID` environment variable.
+This is the same value you got when you registered the Structure with Skatepark in step 5.
+You can quickly get this value by typing `gt skatepark list` to see the list of all registered Structures.
+Copy this value into GT_STRUCTURE_ID=_your Skatepark Structure ID here_.
+    6. Save the `.env` file.
-8. Now that your Structure is registered and built with environment variables, use the example client program to call Skatepark's API for running the Structure.
+10. The example client is configured, now you can use it to call Skatepark's API for running the Structure.

     Navigate to the `example-client` directory.
     ```bash